tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   ![request_response.png](Images/request_response.png)

-* Most APIs incorporate programming that will return a code with each server response.
+* Most APIs incorporate programming that will return code with each server response.
 These are called **response codes**.
 A list of common response codes and their meanings can be found below.

   ```
   Common Response Codes